wavefrontHQ/docs/pages/doc/kubernetes_troubleshoot.md

       If you have statically defined sources, comment out or remove sources that emit a large number of metrics from the `sources` list in the collector [configuration.md](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration-file) file.
 This method removes metrics that are minimally processed, reducing the CPU and memory load on the collector.
       {% include important.html content="Do not remove `kubernetes_source` from the `sources` list." %}

     * **Filter metrics at the source**: Sources scraped by the collector have a way of filtering out metrics.
-You can filter the metrics on the source or from the Wavefront collector:
+You can filter the metrics on the source or from the Wavefront Collector:
       * Some applications let you configure the metrics they produce.
 If your application can do that, you can reduce the metrics collected before the metrics are sent to the collector.
         {% include note.html content = "Only some sources let you filter metrics.
 Example: kube-state metrics" %}
       * Change the [Wavefront Collector source configuration](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes/blob/master/docs/configuration.md#configuration) to filter out metrics you don’t need.
 Note: